engraya/Grand_API_webApp/README.md

 # Grand_API_webApp

-A complete cobination of API Applications in a single WebApp that gives a user the chance to explore different concepts of Application Programmming Interface with a full Authentication System.
+A complete combination of API Applications in a single WebApp gives a user a chance to explore different concepts of Application Programming Interface with an entire Authentication System.

-The Applicaiton encompasses 4 different stand-alone web Applications that are merged in a single webApp with different Functionality, built using the Django Web Framework
+The application encompasses 4 different stand-alone web Applications that are merged into a single web app with additional Functionality, built using the Django Web Framework

 The Applications combined include:

-A web_API application that generates the weather application of diffrent cities in the wolrd with their geographical and meteorological information
+A web_API application that generates the weather application of different cities in the world with their geographical and meteorological information

-A web_API Dictionary Application that gives the meanings, synonyms and antonyms of words A web_API Email validator, biult using a python email package that validates an email adress valid or invalid A web_API cHAT Assistant that uses the SEO algrithm to provided almost the answer for any informaton requested all coupled with a django authentication system that configure the visit and accessibility of users to the web application
+A web_API Dictionary Application that gives the meanings, synonyms, and antonyms of words

+A web_API Email validator, built using a python email package that validates an email address valid or invalid

+A web_API cHAT Assistant that uses the SEO algorithms to provided almost the answer for any information requested

+all coupled with a Django authentication system that configures the visit and accessibility of users to the web application

 ![Screenshot (137)](https://user-images.githubusercontent.com/115407251/231179317-8275843a-7b9c-47b8-b734-60cdefc35948.png)